mvolkmann/blog/src/swift/Concurrency.md

     Task {
         do {
             async let a = getActivity()

-            async let d = getDogImage()
+            // getDogImage can begin executing before getActivity completes. async let d = getDogImage()

+            // This waits for both getActivity and getDogImage to complete.
             (activity, dogImage) = try await (a, d)
         } catch {
             message = error.localizedDescription